agbrs/agb/book/src/setup/windows.md

 # 3. mGBA

-We recommend using the mGBA emulator which you can download for Mac [here](https://mgba.io/downloads.html).
+We recommend using the mGBA emulator which you can download from [here](https://mgba.io/downloads.html).

 After installing, you can add the binary to your Path-environment variable and create an alias for the agb run command to use.